DwayneCoussement/flutter_geofence/README.md

 Geofence.requestPermissions();
 ```

+Please note that **you need to call `GeoFence.requestPermissions()`** at least once before starting to listen, even if the permissions have been granted previously.
+That's because the actual setup of the geofence mechanism is only triggered by this method.

 ### getCurrentLocation

 This will give you a `Future` which will resolve with the current `Coordinate` of the user.
 If there is one that's recent enough (< 60 seconds old), it'll return this location.